Take Test

 Work Hustle

-The ability to work smart and swift to capitalize on the competition's distraction, comfort, complacency and slow work.
+The ability to work smart and swift to capitalize on others' distraction, comfort, complacency and slow work.

 Trusting

-The outward perception of the world around them as having elements of good natured people in it.
-Thus also having the ability to be vulnerable when necessary.
+The outward perception of the world around them as being good natured.

 Generous